yan-kisen/ctf-changelist-sync/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

-# Contentful Queried Sync - Github Action
+# Contentful Changelist Sync - Github Action

-Use this template to bootstrap the creation of a TypeScript action.:rocket:
+Custom Github Action to overlay a SyncCollection with updated `Entries` from a `Changelist`

+(These are special ContentTypes which the action depends on.
+Feel free to make the query more generic)

+---

-This template includes compilation support, tests, a validation workflow, publishing, and versioning guidance.
+This project was bootstrapped from the [Typescript Action Template](https://github.com/actions/typescript-action) & includes compilation support, tests, a validation workflow, publishing, and versioning guidance.

-If you are new, there's also a simpler introduction.
-See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)

-## Create an action from this template

-Click the `Use this Template` and provide the new repo details for your action

 ## Code in Main

 Install the dependencies

 ```bash
 $ npm install
 ```

 Build the typescript and package it for distribution

 ```bash
 $ npm run build && npm run package
 ```

 Run the tests :heavy_check_mark:

 ```bash
 $ npm test